KevKevR/PA1attempt/README.md

 Model Controls
 ------
 - Number keys 1 through 5 to select one of the five models.

 The following controls apply to the selected models only.
 - WASD to move model in XY plane.
 - a and d to rotate model about y-axis.
+- U and J to scale model to be bigger or smaller
 - Home key to reset model position and orientation to initial settings.
 This will also reset the camera's.

 Camera Controls
 ------